dmijatovic/dv4all-wcp/CONTRIBUTE.md

 footers other than BREAKING CHANGE: \<description> may be provided and follow a convention similar to git trailer format.

 Additional types are not mandated by the conventional commits specification, and have no implicit effect in semantic versioning (unless they include a BREAKING CHANGE).

+## Publishing flow

+In this repo I am testing two approaches.

+### Manual publishing of packages to NPM

+This can be called traditional approach.
+It is slower but allows for more granularity.
+The steps are:

+- commit changes: `git commit ...`
+- increase version number: manually set version number in package.json
+- update CHANGELOG.ms file: manually add text to changelog.md
+- commit and tag version: push a tag in format `@scope/module@version`
+- push to github: `git push`
+- publish npm package: `npm run release` or `npm publish --access public`

+### Using LERNA to publish

+This approach automates most of the tasks from manual approach.
+This repo is created to test how well automated approach with LERNA works.
+What are its strenghts and weaknesses?

+- commit changes: `git ...`
+- check changes: `lerna changed`
+- publish packages: `lerna publish`